 The University of Tennessee dictates the format and final appearance of the thesis.
 The student should download the most recent copy of Guide to the Preparation of Theses and Dissertations available online at the UT Thesis/Dissertation Website.
 The thesis must adhere to these guidelines.
 The bibliography and footnotes must adhere to the official style manual as approved by the thesis advisor (Major Professor).
 The Graduate School presents Thesis/Dissertation Workshop early in each semester (normally January, June and September).
 It is highly recommend that the thesis student should attend at least one such workshop.

 Graduate School Policies apply to thesis students.
 In addition, check deadlines applicable for thesis defense and submission at the Graduate School Website http://gradschool.utk.edu/thesesdissertations (accessed 10/13/2016)

 As mentioned above, there is a second set of deadlines that will allow students to graduate in the following semester without having to register again.
 The second deadlines are also posted on the same page above.

 A thesis student may change from Thesis to the Comprehensive Exam Option.
 The student should discuss this change with the thesis advisor; the student may also consult with the SIS Thesis Coordinator.
 The student will need to reapply for Graduation and Admission to Candidacy and must meet the graduation requirements.
-The IS 500 credit hours cannot be counted towards the required 42 credit hours if he/she takes the Comprehensive Examination to fulfill the exit requirement.
+The INSC 500 credit hours cannot be counted towards the required 36 credit hours (as of Fall 2016) if he/she takes the Comprehensive Examination to fulfill the exit requirement.